revolist/revogrid-docs/blog/revogrid-pro-2.md

 ## Gantt and Scheduling Move Into the Grid

-[RevoGantt](/gantt/) brings scheduling and timeline planning into the same product family as the grid.
+[RevoGrid Gantt](/gantt/) brings scheduling and timeline planning into the same product family as the grid.

 The key idea is that Gantt should not feel like a disconnected widget bolted onto the page.
 It should share the same application data mindset: editable rows, configurable columns, task hierarchy, custom rendering, and product-controlled behavior.